deepdrivepl/SegTrackDetect/README.md

 # Getting Started

 ## Depencencies

-We provide a Dockerfile that handles all the dependencies for you.
+To simplify the setup process, we provide a Dockerfile that manages all necessary dependencies for you.
+Follow these steps to get started:
-Simply install the [Docker Engine](https://docs.docker.com/engine/install/) and, if you plan to run detection on a GPU, the [NVIDIA Container Toolkit](https://docs.docker.com/engine/install/).
+1. **Install Docker:** Begin by installing the [Docker Engine](https://docs.docker.com/engine/install/)
+2. **Install NVIDIA Container Toolkit:** If you plan to run detection on a GPU, make sure to install the [NVIDIA Container Toolkit](https://docs.docker.com/engine/install/)

-To download all the trained models described in [Model ZOO](#model-zoo) and build a Docker image, simply run:
+Once you have Docker set up, you can download all the trained models listed in the [Model ZOO](#model-zoo) and build the Docker image by running the following command:
 ```bash
 ./build_and_run.sh
 ```

-We currently support four [datasets](#datasets), and we provide scripts that downloads the datasets and converts them into supported format.
-To download and convert all of them, run:
+We currently support four [datasets](#datasets), and we provide scripts to download and convert them into a compatible format.
+To download and convert all datasets at once, execute:
 ```bash
 ./download_and_convert.sh
 ```
-You can also download selected datasets by running corresponding scripts in the [`scripts`](scripts/) directory.
+If you prefer to download specific datasets, you can run the corresponding scripts located in the [`scripts`](scripts/) directory.

 ## Examples

-SegTrackDetect framework supports tiny object detection on consecutive frames (video detection), as well as detection on independent windows.
+SegTrackDetect framework supports tiny object detection across consecutive frames (video detection) as well as on independent windows.

-To run detection on video data using one of the supported datasets, e.g. `SeaDronesSee`:
+To perform detection on video data using one of the supported datasets, such as `SeaDronesSee`, you can use the following command:
 ```bash
 python inference_vid.py \
 --roi_model 'SDS_large' --det_model 'SDS' --tracker 'sort' \